Novae heat their food: mass transfer by irradiation: Introduction

 \section{Introduction}

-Cataclysmic variables (CVs) are binary systems in which a main sequence donor star fills its Roche lobe and transfers mass to a white dwarf.
+Cataclysmic variables (CVs) are binary systems in which a donor star (we focus here on main sequence donors) fills its Roche lobe and transfers mass to a white dwarf.
 As hydrogen accumulates on the white dwarf's surface, the density and temperature at the base of the accreted layer rise.
 At some point, a critical mass is reached, and the accumulated layer explodes in a thermonuclear runaway --- a nova.
 The binary system survives the explosion, mass accumulates once again on top of the white dwarf, and the nova recurs on a time-scale that depends on the accretion rate and on the white dwarf's mass \citep[e.g.][]{GallagherStarrfield78,Shara89,PrialnikKovetz95,TownsleyBildsten2004,Yaron2005, Wolf2013,Chomiuk2020}.

 During and immediately after a nova eruption, the white dwarf's luminosity is close to the Eddington limit \citep{Prialnik86,Gehrz98}.
 The companion is irradiated and heated to a surface temperature that is an order of magnitude hotter than its pre-eruption (main sequence) effective temperature. \citet{Kovetz88} studied the response of the companion to such irradiation and calculated the heat penetration into its atmosphere.
 As the heated layers expand, the donor overflows its Roche lobe more than in quiescence, and the mass transfer rate increases by orders of magnitude.
 Recently, \citet{Hillman2020} demonstrated that this irradiation-driven enhanced mass transfer may dominate the long term evolution of CVs over multiple nova cycles.